CrayLabs/SmartSim/examples/LAMMPS/melt/README.rst

 were made for the LAMMPS integration.
 These adaptations are not necessarily instructive for applications beyond LAMMPS, so they are only briefly described herein.
-In the list below, the line nubmers corresponding to changes in the LAMMPS CMakeLists.txt file are given so that these adaptations can be easily referenced.
-However, the same basic compiling structured described above is followed.
+In the list below, the line numbers corresponding to changes in the LAMMPS CMakeLists.txt file are given so that these adaptations can be easily referenced.
+However, the same basic compiling structure described above is followed.

 1) ``USER-SMARTSIM`` was added as an optional build package `(line 136)`
-2) Include the ``USER-SMARTSIM`` package CMAKE file (line 340)`.
+2) Include the ``USER-SMARTSIM`` package CMAKE file `(line 340)`.
 This CMAKE file will include the SILC libraries and header files if the USER-SMARTSIM package is requested by the user.

+The CMAKE instructions to link the SILC library and include the SILC header files were put in ``USER-SMARTSIM.cmake``.
+This file should be placed in the ``cmake/Modules/Packages`` directory, which is in the LAMMPS top-level directory.

 It is worth reiterating that the CMAKE examples presented here rely on environment variables set by